10 Must-See Northland Attractions: Photo Locations in New Zealand

 These Wakas include the longest in the world, Ngatokimatawharua.

-You can take the guided tour, take in the views over the bay and learn all about New Zealand in the museums.
+You can take the guided tour, take in views over the bay, and learn all about New Zealand at the museums.

 Whare at Waitangi

-Showing cultural places to the rest of the world is part of being a travel photographer.
+Sharing cultural experiences with the rest of the world is part of being a travel photographer.

 Flagstaff at Waitangi